wstoddard89/26-todos-fullstack/README.md

 ## I will be providing the authentication portion of the app - for now I want you to do the following steps:

+### Make the start of the frontend app

 1. create a react app called client

 `npx create-react-app client --template redux`

+2. Install the following dependencies

+`yarn add axios react-router react-router-dom`

+### Make the start of the backend app

-2. create a backend app (follow the steps below)
+1. create a backend express app (follow the steps below)

    1. mkdir server
    2. go into server folder and run `npm init -y`
    3. yarn add express nodemon knex pg

-3. resources folder will have several instructions to get started
+2. resources folder will have several more instructions to get started (regarding table creation and database hookup)